sHesl/sHesl.github.io/md/20190803_shaking_out_a_password.md

 }
 ```

 Maybe I'll have some one-off use for something like this in the future, but I doubt it.
-Instead, I'll just consider this a fun exercise in using some fancy new primitives and happily continue using my real password manager :)
+Instead, I'll just consider this a fun exercise in using some fancy new primitives and happily continue using my real password manager.